rsnodgrass/ical-event-homeassistant/custom_components/xantech_mza/README.md

 This component support [HACS](https://github.com/custom-components/hacs) using the repository: rsnodgrass/hass-integrations

-# Unsupported
+## Unsupported

-* Note that no plans exist to integrate or support Xantech mutli-zone room control pads.
-This is purely for allowing HA control of a Xantech multi-zone audio system.
+* No plans exist to integrate or support Xantech multi-zone room control pads (feel free to contribute).